The truth about Afterpay.

 How does Afterpay make money?

-The simple answer is that Afterpay charges a fee to merchants for each transaction; this is the main way we make money.
+Afterpay is purposefully designed so brands pay us fees and shoppers don’t have to.
 Merchants gain access to a large and growing segment of shoppers who prefer not to incur credit card debt or interest.
-We have been purposefully designed to be free to consumers.

 The simple answer is that Afterpay charges a fee to merchants for each transaction; this is the main way we make money.
 We have been purposefully designed to be free to consumers who pay on time.
 And unlike traditional credit providers, those are our best customers.